-- Directly apply half a garlic clove on the blemish.
+- Directly apply half a garlic clove to the blemish.
 Wash it off after 5 minutes.
-Be careful not to apply fresh garlic near the eyelids, lips, or sensitive skin areas.
+Be careful not to use fresh garlic near the eyelids, lips, or sensitive skin areas.

-- Alternatively, you can make a paste of garlic and rub its juice directly on your pimples.
+- Alternatively, you can make a garlic paste and rub its juice directly on your pimples.